Long Tarmac Delay Plan

 Update: August 20, 2011

-The operating plan of Aeromexico, Aeromexico Connect and Aeromexico Travel (hereinafter called Aeromexico) is designed to anticipate, adjust to, and reduce affectations generated by delays with passengers onboard the aircraft, with the doors closed, departing or arriving at airports in the United States.
-The Operational Control Center (CCO) of Aeromexico is the entity responsible for follow-up of this plan, as applicable, which is based on two main premises, Safety of and Service to our customers.
+The operating plan of Aeromexico, Aeromexico Connect and Aeromexico Travel (hereinafter called Aeromexico) is designed to anticipate, adjust to, and reduce inconveniences generated by delays with passengers onboard the aircraft, with the doors closed, departing or arriving at airports in the United States.
+The Operation Control Center (CCO) of Aeromexico is the entity responsible for follow-up of this plan, as applicable, which is based on two main premises, Safety of and Service to our customers.

 For operations of our flights in airports of the United States of America, the Department of Transportation (DOT) specifies the care rule for delay on the tarmac called “TARMAC DELAY”.
 Aeromexico, in its operating plans, complies with each of the premises and time limits established in this rule (14 CFR 244), however the following exceptions might limit our service actions: